kindrowboat/motevets.com/about.md

 implemented in C++/OpenCV at IUPUI.

 ### Technical Skills
-**Ruby:** three years of Ruby-on-Rails, Chef, and Ruby gem programming for open source and proprietary projects.
+**Ruby:** four years of Ruby-on-Rails, Chef, and Ruby gem programming for open source and proprietary projects.

+**Javascript (NodeJS and ReactJS):** four years Javascript, most recently with NodeJS and ReactJS.
+Also experience with Backbone and jQuery.

 **Database programming/administration:** six years experience administering and programming for (in order of preference): postgreSQL (and postGIS), mongoDB, mySQL, Oracle, Microsoft SQL Server.

-**RESTful API design:** spoke at API Craft Conference, have assisted many projects in planning and implementing a semantic, RESTful API.
-Currently interested in hypermedia APIs.
+**RESTful API design:** speaker at API Craft Conference, assisted many projects in planning and implementing semantic, RESTful APIs.

-**Linux server administration:** 2.5 years experience maintaining and programming automated deployment of (local) development virtual machines and production Gentoo, Debian, CentOS, and Ubuntu Linux environments.
+**Linux server administration:** 3.5 years experience maintaining and programming automated deployment of (local) development virtual machines and production Gentoo, Debian, CentOS, and Ubuntu Linux environments.

-**Working knowledge of:** Python, Shell scripting, Javascript (CoffeeScript, jQuery, Backbone), CSS3/HTML5, PHP, and C/C++.
+**Working knowledge of:** Python, Shell scripting, PHP, Java, and C/C++.

 Recognitions
 ------------